Fireye04/coffee/content/blog/git-for-the-layperson.md

 Hi!
 First off, welcome to git!
 Git is huge, and there are any number of guides out there, but this is mine.

 If you're using a UI to interface with git, there will be buttons and other input methods to execute the commands that I'll be listing.
-Rest assured, this information is still incredibly pertinent for you as well, and can be translated with the simple internet search: "do git <command> in <UI here>". (eg: github desktop, gitkraken, sourcetree, vscode plugin, etc...).
+Rest assured, this information is still incredibly pertinent for you as well, and can be translated with the simple internet search: "do git 'command' in 'UI here'". (eg: github desktop, gitkraken, sourcetree, vscode plugin, etc...).

 ## Why do I need to use git in the first place?